sethns/Medicare-Health-Care-Case-Study-_Cloudera-Data-Science-Challenge/README.md

 ⮚ Rreview_transaction_coo.csv
 ⮚ Transaction_coo.csv

-Expectations from the trainees:
+Expectations:
-Trainees should be able to import the data into statistical softwares and perform a variety of data  preprocessing, analysis, and visualization using different techniques.
+Import the data into statistical softwares and perform a variety of data  preprocessing, analysis, and visualization using different techniques.

+Note: Part 3 not performed as the data wasn't available.